pl3onasm/AADS/algorithms/dynamic-programming/matrix-chain-mult/README.md

 ## ${\color{rosybrown}\text{Problem}}$

 Given a sequence (chain) of matrices, which are not necessarily square, find the most efficient way to multiply these matrices together.
-The aim is not to actually perform the matrix multiplications, but merely to determine in which order to perform them so as to minimize the total number of scalar multiplications and thus minimize the total cost of the operation.
+The aim is not to actually perform the matrix multiplications, but rather to determine in which order to perform them so as to minimize the total number of scalar multiplications and thus minimize the total cost of the operation.

 In other words, try to find the ${\color{peru}\text{optimal}}$ ${\color{peru}\text{parenthesization}}$ of the matrix product.
 A matrix product is associative, so the order in which the products are performed does not affect the final result.
 However, the chosen order may dramatically affect the total number of scalar multiplications required to obtain that result and thus affect the overall cost of the operation.